Cerebras launches new AI supercomputing processor with 2.6 trillion transistors

 The CS-2’s specs

 The WSE-2 will power the Cerebras CS-2, the industry’s fastest AI computer, designed and optimized for 7 nanometers and beyond.
-Manufactured by contract manufacturer TSMC, the WSE-2 more than doubles all performance characteristics on the chip — the transistor count, core count, memory, memory bandwidth and fabric bandwidth — over the first generation WSE.
+Manufactured by contract manufacturer TSMC, the WSE-2 more than doubles all performance characteristics on the chip — the transistor count, core count, memory, memory bandwidth, and fabric bandwidth — over the first generation WSE.
 The result is that on every performance metric, the WSE-2 is orders of magnitude larger and more performant than any competing GPU on the market, Feldman said.

 TSMC put the first WSE-1 chip in a museum of innovation for chip technology in Taiwan.

-“Cerebras does deliver the cores promised,” Patrick Moorhead, an anlayst at Moor Insights & Strategy.
+“Cerebras does deliver the cores promised,” Patrick Moorhead, an analyst at Moor Insights & Strategy.
 “What the company is delivering is more along the lines of multiple clusters on a chip.
 It does appear to give Nvidia a run for its money but doesn’t run raw CUDA.
-That has become somewhat of a defacto standard.
+That has become somewhat of a de facto standard.
 Nvidia solutions are more flexible as well as they can fit into nearly any server chassis.”

 With every component optimized for AI work, the CS-2 delivers more compute performance at less space and less power than any other system, Feldman said.
 Depending on workload, from AI to high-performance computing, CS-2 delivers hundreds or thousands of times more performance than legacy alternatives, and it does so at a fraction of the power draw and space.

 A single CS-2 replaces clusters of hundreds or thousands of graphics processing units (GPUs) that consume dozens of racks, use hundreds of kilowatts of power, and take months to configure and program.
-At only 26 inches tall, the CS-2 fits in one-third of a standard data center rack.
+At only 26 inches tall, the CS-2 fits in one-third of a standard datacenter rack.

-“Obviously, there are companies and entities interested in Cerebras’ wafer-scale solution for large data sets,” said Jim McGregor, analyst at Tirias Research, in an email.
+“Obviously, there are companies and entities interested in Cerebras’ wafer-scale solution for large data sets,” said Jim McGregor, principal analyst at Tirias Research, in an email.
 “But, there are many more opportunities at the enterprise level for the millions of other AI applications and still opportunities beyond what Cerebras could handle, which is why Nvidia has the SuprPod and Selene supercomputers.”

 He added, “You also have to remember that Nvidia is targeting everything from AI robotics with Jenson to supercomputers.
 Cerebras is more of a niche platform.
 It will take some opportunities but will not match the breadth of what Nvidia is targeting.
 Besides, Nvidia is selling everything they can build.”